xkfan/xkfan.github.io/private/english-writing.md

 Use terminology that does not **conflict with** existing terms used by SIMD extensions or existing RTL operations-codes.

-Before diving into the specifics of our implementation, we introduce some basic terminology and notation.

 **Last, but not least**, we always **strive to** generate statements that will **eventually** translate into the most efficient instructions available on a target.